GiulioRossetti/dynetx/docs/tutorial.rst

 	g.add_interaction(u=1, v=2, t=0)

-Moreover, also interaction duration can be specified at creation time:
+Moreover, also interaction duration can be specified at creation time, by setting kwarg ``e`` equal to the last timestamp at which the interaction is present:

 .. code:: python